Leader-board/OA-and-Interviews/Application experiences/2021-22/Microsoft/UK New Grad.md

 Note that you only get it if you get to the first-round interview - so this isn't something that everyone gets.

 This was a standard Codility examination - 3 questions, 80 minutes.
-Two of them were LeetCode easy and one was a LeetCode Medium (greedy).
+Two of them were LeetCode easies and one was a LeetCode Medium (greedy).
 Finished in about half time.

 ### Round 1 interview